 - a.
 Soft Story Program.
-Continue to implement the City's Soft Story Program including mandatory requirements for substantially improving the seismic performance of multifamily wood frame residential buildings with open ground floor parking or commercial spaces known as soft stories. - b.
+Continue to implement the City's Soft Story Program including mandatory requirements for substantially improving the seismic performance of multi-family wood frame residential buildings with open ground floor parking or commercial spaces known as soft stories. - b.
 Wood Framed Building Program.
 Continue to implement the City's Wood Framed Building Program, including voluntary requirements for substantially improving the seismic performance of one- and two-story wood frame residential buildings with vulnerable "cripple walls". - b.c.
 Non-ductile Concrete Buildings.
-Identify, evaluate and retrofit non-ductile concrete residential and nonresidential buildings that are vulnerable to collapse in earthquakes. - their homes and businesses more earthquake-safe.
+Identify, evaluate and retrofit non-ductile concrete residential and nonresidential buildings that are vulnerable to collapse in earthquakes. - e.d.
+Incentives.
+Develop incentives and assistance to help property owners make their homes and businesses more earthquake-safe.
 Pursue a variety of funding sources, such as grants, low-interest loans, and tax credits, and zoning waivers and bonuses to assist residents and businesses with seismic upgrades. - d.e.
 Shoreline Property Management.
 Require owners of shoreline properties, to the extent feasible, to inspect, maintain, and repair the perimeter slopes to withstand earthquake ground shaking, consolidation of underlying bay mud, and wave erosion.